act-rules/act-rules.github.io/_rules/document-has-headings-for-main-section-of-content-047fe0.md

 [html web page]: #web-page-html 'Definition of Web Page (HTML)'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of Included in the Accessibility Tree'
 [landmark]: https://www.w3.org/TR/wai-aria-1.1/#landmark_roles 'List of Landmark Roles'
-[main section of content]: #main-section-of-content 'Definition of Main Section of Content'
+[main block of content]: #main-block-of-content 'Definition of Main Block of Content'
 [section of content]: #section-of-content 'Definition of Section of Content'
 [semantic role]: #semantic-role 'Definition of Semantic Role'
 [sc131]: https://www.w3.org/TR/WCAG21/#info-and-relationships 'Success Criterion 1.3.1 Info and Relationships'